jharwell/sierra/docs/setup/msi_setup.rst

      . /home/gini/shared/swarm/bin/msi-env-setup.sh

-   **ANYTIME you log into an MSI node (login or compute) to build/run ANYTHING you MUST source this script otherwise things will (probably) not work.**
+   **ANYTIME you log into an MSI node (login or compute) to build/run ANYTHING you MUST source this script otherwise things will (probably) not work.
+This includes if you ran the script on a login node and then started an interactive session (the environment is NOT inherited).**

 #.
 On an MSI login node (can be any type, as the filesystem is shared across all